UBCFormulaElectric/Consolidated-Firmware/specs.md

 DIM-0 | Startup CAN message | The DIM must transmit a startup message over CAN on boot.
 DIM-1 | Heartbeat receiving | The DIM must set the 7-segments all on to display '888' once it does not receive three consecutive BMS heartbeats.
 DIM-2 | Board status LEDs | The DIM must indicate the current status of the BMS, DCM, DIM, FSM and PDM using RGB LEDs, where GREEN = no fault, BLUE = non-critical fault and RED = critical fault. | EV.6.1.11
-DIM-3 | Drive mode switch | The DIM must transmit the drive mode position of the rotarty switch over CAN at 100Hz.
+DIM-3 | Drive mode switch | The DIM must transmit the drive mode position of the rotary switch over CAN at 1kHz.
-DIM-4 |  Start, traction control, torque vectoring switches | For each of the switches, the DIM must: <br/> - Transmit the on/off switch status of over CAN at 100Hz. <br/> - Set the corresponding green status LEDs when the switch is on.
+DIM-4 |  Start, traction control, torque vectoring switches | For each of the switches, the DIM must: <br/> - Transmit the on/off switch status of over CAN at 1kHz. <br/> - Set the corresponding green status LEDs when the switch is on.
 DIM-5 | IMD LED | The DIM must turn on the IMD LED when it receives IMD fault status from BMS over CAN. | EV.8.5.5 DIM-6 | BSPD LED | The DIM must turn on the BSPD LED when it receives BSPD fault status from FSM over CAN.
-DIM-7 | Regen reporting | The DIM must report the regen paddle percentage over CAN at 100Hz.
+DIM-7 | Mapped regen paddle percentage reporting | The DIM must report the mapped regen paddle percentage over CAN at 1kHz.
-DIM-8 | Regen maping | The DIM must linearly map the the peddle position as a percentage (0% - fully de-pressed, 100% - fully pressed).
+DIM-8 | Mapped regen paddle percentage | The DIM must linearly map the regen paddle position with dead zones as a percentage (paddle <=5% depressed maps to 0% regen, paddle >=95% pressed maps to 100% regen).
 DIM-9 | 7-segment |  - The DIM must display the SoC as percentage on the 7-segment displays if no faults are present. <br/> - If a fault has occurred the DIM must stop displaying the SoC and instead display any faults onto the 7-segment displays. <br/><ul>- The first 7-segment must display the board ID while the remaining two must display the fault ID. <br/> <img src="https://user-images.githubusercontent.com/25499626/60911239-06cca080-a283-11e9-9dfa-62fcb814f2c1.png" width="200"> <br/>- If there are more than one fault active, the DIM must cycle through displaying each present fault at 1Hz. </ul>